umd-lhcb/pidcalib2/README.md

 ### Caveats

 You might notice that some of the events in your reference sample are assigned `PIDCalibEff`, `PIDCalibErr`, or both of -999.
-- `PIDCalibEff` is -999 when for at least one particle
+- `PIDCalibEff` is -999 when for at least one track
   - The event is out of range
   - The relevant bin in the efficiency histogram has no events whatsoever
+  - The efficiency is negative
-- `PIDCalibErr` is -999 when for at least one particle
+- `PIDCalibErr` is -999 when for at least one track
   - The event is out of range
   - The relevant bin in the efficiency histogram has no events whatsoever
   - The relevant bin in the efficiency histogram has no events passing PID cuts
+  - The efficiency is negative

+Because of double → float conversion in the original PIDCalib, tiny discrepancies (<1e−3 relative difference) in the efficiencies and/or uncertainties are to be expected.

 ## `plot_calib_distributions`